 Now it’s time to write the content!
 Creating killer content is how to start a profitable blog!

 Photos and videos make the content better.
 I like stock photo websites such as Depositphotos to find great photos for my blog.
-I usually wait when they have their huge photo sale such as 50 photos for $49 and buy it!
+I usually wait until they have their huge photo sale on Appsumo, such as 50 photos for $49, and buy it!

 Absolutely, under no condition should you use photos you found on Google.
-These are copyrighted and you can get in a wholeeeeee lotta legal trouble that way!
+These are copyrighted, and you can get in a wholeeeeee lotta of legal trouble that way!

 No matter how many times I proofread my articles, there are always a few errors.